-d additional information and in this executive summary) Response (shortened in this executive summary) a. and su specific DCP Chapter be developed Ibmitted in conjunction with the Ied Urban Design Concept Plan A Site Specific DCP has been prepared to support this Planning Proposal. b. from the NSW Heritage Council for ent in relation to: The Archaeological significance of the site The potential for the site to be listed on the State Heritage Register Heritage reports and a Conservation Management Strategy, along with subsequent peer reviews, have been prepared (refer to Appendices S, J, Q, U and V) which determine that the site has no archaeological significance, however does have local heritage significance.
+Required additional information (shortened in this executive summary) Response (shortened in this executive summary) A site specific DCP Chapter be developed and submitted in conjunction with the amended Urban Design Concept Plan A Site Specific DCP has been prepared to support this Planning Proposal. b.
+Advice from the NSW Heritage Council for comment in relation to: The Archaeological significance of the site The potential for the site to be listed on the State Heritage Register Heritage reports and a Conservation Management Strategy, along with subsequent peer reviews, have been prepared (refer to Appendices S, J, Q, U and V) which determine that the site has no archaeological significance, however does have local heritage significance.
 The archaeological investigations failed to identify widespread, in situ archaeological remains associated with the tramway which was known to run through the study area.
 As such, no heritage constraints were identified from within the area subject to historical archaeological testing (refer to Appendix T).
 Council has progressed a heritage listing for part of the site through a separate Planning Proposal.
 Council has also nominated the site for State Heritage Listing.
 This is a separate statutory process that has no direct bearing on this Planning Proposal.
-C. waster water r investigation of the relevant water system capacity, including cycle management/water services in velopment site.
+Further investigation of the relevant wastewater system capacity, including water cycle management/water services in the development site.
 The Servicing Strategy Report Summary prepared by BG&E (Appendix X) confirms that the wastewater system can accommodate the proposed development. d.
-Reviev v of the local stormwater system The Servicing Strategy Report prepared by BG&E (Appendix X) confirms that the stormwater system can accommodate the proposed development. e. ogical review in relation to the rail or bridge to the south east of the A Flood Study has been prepared and is included at Appendix I .
+Review of the local stormwater system The Servicing Strategy Report prepared by BG&E (Appendix X) confirms that the stormwater system can accommodate the proposed development.
+Hydrological review in relation to the rail corridor bridge to the south east of the site.
+A Flood Study has been prepared and is included at Appendix I .